abenz1267/cachy/README.md

 _ := c.Execute(w, nil, "templates/someTemplate")
 ```

-As you can see this is pretty straightfoward.
+As you can see this is pretty straightforward.

 ## Benchmarks

 ```
 BenchmarkExecuteSingleTemplate-16    5000000	       338 ns/op	      96 B/op	       2 allocs/op
 BenchmarkExecuteDualTemplate-16    	 3000000	       432 ns/op	     144 B/op	       3 allocs/op
 ```